SV Babelsberg 03: Post-unification

 On 10 December 1991 Motor adopted the name Sportverein Babelsberg 03.
 They remained a lower division side in the united Germany until breaking through to the NOFV-Oberliga Nord (IV) in 1996.
 The team's budget increased tenfold in the period from 1996 to 1999.
 They immediately captured the league title there and won promotion to the Regionalliga Nordost (III).
 A second-place finish in 2001 in what had become the Regionalliga Nord (III) advanced the club to the 2.
 Bundesliga.
 SV also played its first DFB-Pokal (German Cup) matches in 2000 and 2001, but was eliminated in the early rounds.

 Babelsberg's time in the second division was a short one.
-They finished at the bottom of the table and by 2003–04 had fallen all the way back to the Oberliga (IV).
+They finished at the bottom of the table and by 2003–04 had fallen back to the Oberliga (IV).
 The club declared bankruptcy in 2003 but managed to continue playing through the adoption of a creditor supported bankruptcy plan.
 SV fielded strong sides and achieved several top three finishes until they were promoted to the Regionalliga Nord (III) for the 2007–08 campaign.
 In 2009–10 season Babelsberg were promoted back to the 3.
 Liga after finishing champions of the Regionalliga Nord.
 After three seasons at this level the club was relegated again in 2013 and now plays in the Regionalliga Nordost again.